In Association with Amazon.com

 • Erasmus Roterodamus: Skøn er krigen for den uerfarne (Dulce bellum inexpertis, 1984 (translator)

-• De mange og De enkelte og andre småhistorier, 1986 - Another Metamorphosis & Other Fictions (tr.
-Tiina Nunnally and Steven T. Murray, 1990)
+• De mange og De enkelte og andre småhistorier, 1986 - Another Metamorphosis and Other Fictions (translated by Tiina Nunnally and Steven T. Murray, 1990)

 • Herman Bang: Tine, 1986 (ed.)